thierry-martinez/pyml/README.md

 where ``type`` belongs to the enumeration ``Py.Err.t`` and ``msg`` is an OCaml string.
-If ``f`` raises an exception that is neither of the form ``Py.E`` nor ``Py.Err``, then the Python interpreter is interrupted, and the exception is raised back in OCaml.
+If ``f`` raises an exception that is neither of the form ``Py.E`` nor ``Py.Err``, then this exception is encapsulated with its backtrace in a Python exception (of class `ocaml exception` derived from `BaseException` and not from `Exception`, so as not to be caught), leading the Python interpreter to be interrupted, and the exception is raised back in OCaml.

-``Py.Run.simple_string`` catches all Python exceptions and returns a single Boolean to indicate success.
+``Py.Run.simple_string`` catches all Python exceptions (and OCaml exceptions as well) and returns a single Boolean to indicate success.
 One can prefer ``Py.Run.eval`` to get proper error handling.

 Data types
 ----------